Estimates a target parameter of interest, such as an average treatment effect (ATE), using Debiased Machine #Learning (DML).

 #>

 #> -- Average treatment effects were estimated using DML with 2-fold cross-fitting.
 In order to reduce the variance that stems from sample splitting, we repeated the procedure 1 times.
 Estimates are combined using the median as the final estimate, incorporating variation across experiments into the standard error as described in Chernozhukov et al. (2018).
-The outcome regression uses Random Forest from the R package ranger; the treatment regression uses Random Forest from the R package ranger.
+The outcome regression uses from the R package ; the treatment regression uses Random Forest from the R package ranger.

 # coef median method (default)